Kenny McClinton: Ulster Defence Association

 McClinton joined the UDA after leaving the UDR and, with his military background, was soon added to the ranks of their Ulster Freedom Fighters (UFF), its branch responsible for committing violent attacks.
 He became commander of several UFF active service units and through these was involved in a series of what he later admitted were particularly brutal attacks.
 McClinton has refused to reveal any details of these events, despite admitting his involvement in this type of activity, as he has never been charged for them.
 After becoming a committed born-again Christian in the H Blocks, McClinton, led by his faith, wrote sixteen statements of full responsibility for very serious UFF terrorist offences, got the RUC/C.I.D. officers to the Maze Prison, and gave them the signed statements of guilt.
 These charges were sent to the Director of Public Prosecution with recommendations from Tennent Street RUC that there be 'no prosecution', since McClinton was already serving life sentences.
 This recommendation was accepted by the DPP.

-McClinton was ultimately to be charged for two murders.
+McClinton was ultimately charged with two murders.
 In March 1977 McClinton murdered Catholic civilian Daniel Carville.
 The attack took place as Carville was driving his son down Cambrai Street, which links the Shankill and Crumlin Roads, on St Patrick's Day.
-During the failed second strike by the Ulster Workers' Council later that year, McClinton boarded a bus on which he shot dead Harry Bradshaw, the Protestant driver of the bus.
+During the failed second strike by the Ulster Workers' Council later that year, McClinton boarded a busand shot dead Harry Bradshaw, the Protestant driver of the bus.
 Following the killing, the UDA, unknown to McClinton, wrote to his widow Sheila Bradshaw, stating that they were sorry for the murder and that they believed her husband to be a Catholic.
 A ten-pound note was included with the letter.
-Following pressures from politicians frustrated that workers were ignoring the Paisley-led strike and using public transport to get to their workplaces - the UFF ordered McClinton to execute a bus driver, in order to take all public transport off the Belfast streets.
+Following pressures from politicians frustrated that workers were ignoring the Paisley-led strike and using public transport to get to their workplaces - the UFF had ordered McClinton to kill a bus driver in order to take all public transport off the Belfast streets.
 All transport was taken off following this assassination.